-For the fourth year we will continue to implement PBIS practices and be a PBIS School.
+We will continue to implement PBIS practices and be a PBIS School.
 PBIS stands for Positive Behavior Intervention and Supports.
 School-wide PBIS is a systems approach for establishing the social culture and individualized behavioral supports needed for schools to achieve both social and academic success for all students.
 We are dedicated to positively influencing children to make good decisions while attending Lincoln Elementary School